Urgent financial help – resources you can access today

 • Government assistance.
 There is a specific criteria you need to meet for emergency payments.
 We've included more information below.

-How do I apply for financial hardship?
+How do you apply for financial hardship?

 Financial hardship involves changes to your loan contract to accommodate your changed financial circumstances.
 This can include temporarily changing your loan repayments or setting up a payment plan.